ClickSend/clicksend-java/docs/SmsApi.md

 BasicAuth.setPassword("YOUR PASSWORD");

 SmsApi apiInstance = new SmsApi();
-String dateBefore = "dateBefore_example"; // String | Mark all as read before this timestamp try {
+BigDecimal dateBefore = new BigDecimal(); // BigDecimal | Mark all as read before this timestamp try {
     String result = apiInstance.smsReceiptsReadPut(dateBefore);
     System.out.println(result);